uthircloudnative/solid-principles/README.md

-# java-samples

 # SOLID Design Principles

+SOLID design principles are software design principles to make code more understandable, flexible, maintainable.

+It outlines 5 different principles which makes our component design more maintainable, readable.

+    S - Sinlgle Responsibility Principle
+    O - Open/Close Principle
+    L - Liskov's substitution Principle
+    I - Interface Segregation Principle
+    D - Dependecy Inversion Principle

-  S - **Single Responsibility**.
+## S - Single Responsibility

  A class/component is have only one reason to change.

   Lets assume we have following use case.